-1. An understanding of key environmental science concepts.
+1. Demonstrate a thorough understanding of key concepts in environmental ecology.

-3. The application of critical thinking to draw conclusions, identify relationships and address problems in environmental science.
+4. Apply critical thinking to draw conclusions, identify relationships and address problems in environmental ecology.

-4. The ability to synthesise information and key concepts to produce a report or address problems in environmental science.
+5. Synthesise information and key concepts to produce a report or address problems in environmental ecology.

 The core topics of the course are: